rbisdorff/Digraph3/docSphinx/pearls.rst

 In bipolar-valued epistemic logic we assemble conjointly some evidence for a statement to be true and other evidence for the same statement to be false.
 First example is given by the statement *P*: '*this candidate should win the election*'.
 There are some voters who support its truthfulness and some voters who support, on the contrary its falseness.
 Yet, there may also be some voters who don't give any opinion, they abstain from voting.
 What logical status should be given to the statement *P* ?

 Following *Condorcet* [CON-1785p]_ we are going to balance the votes in favour against the votes in disfavour.
-As a result we obtain a bipolar-valued credibility which qualifies statement *P* as certainly true when all voters support its truth, more or less true when more voters support its truthfulness than its falseness, more or less false when more voters support its falseness than its truthfulness and certainly false if all the voters support its falseness.
+As a result we obtain a bipolar-valued credibility which qualifies statement *P* as **certainly true** when all voters support its truth, **more or less true** when more voters support its truthfulness than its falseness, **more or less false** when more voters support its falseness than its truthfulness and **certainly false** when all the voters support its falseness.
 There may however appear a special case when the same number of voters support its truthfulness respectively its falseness, or all voters abstain from voting.
 In these cases, statement *P* becomes neither *true* nor *false*, but **indeterminate**.
 It is a *zero knowledge* situation.

 First important consequence is that the logical status of any statement is considered to be indeterminate as long as no evidence is yet collected.
 Reconsidering for instance proposition *P*, its logical status is indeterminate as long as no voting has been organized.
 More important is furthermore the consequence that negating the truthfulness or falseness of a proposition does no more imply its falseness, repective its truthfulness, but its falseness **or** indeterminate state, respecively its truthfulness **or** indeterminate state.
 Double negation does no more automatically imply truthfulness.